happylance/MacKey/README.md

   Replace `cat` with `pmset displaysleepnow`.
 Use `Command+S` to save the app as an application.
   Then drag the saved applicaiton to Dock.
 Click on the new application in Dock will make the display sleep.

+## Security
+1. Host address, user name and password are saved in iOS keychain.
+2. Every unlock action is protected by a related touch ID authentication.
+3. Communications between this app and Mac are protected by SSH connection using NMSSH framework.